-Students who qualify for a change of out-of-state to in-state residency status for tuition purposes may obtain a Reclassification of Residency Form in the Office of Admissions.
+Students who qualify for a change of residency status for tuition purposes may obtain a Reclassification of Residency Form in the Office of Admissions.
 The reclassification must be filed by the census date in order to receive any adjustment of tuition paid for that semester.
 Tuition adjustments are never made retroactively.
+It is the responsibility of the student to notify the Office of Admissions of any changes in address and/or residency.